nikolamosurovic/Devops-task/README.md

 5.4.
 Access the FastAPI application at http://localhost:8000 to verify that it is running correctly.

 5.5.
+Access Prometheus at http://localhost:9090 to verify that it is running correctly.
+On the Status-Targets page, you should see the CAAdvisor metrics up.

+5.6.
 Access the Grafana dashboard at http://localhost:3000 and navigate to the created dashboard to view the metrics.